chainloop-dev/chainloop/docs/docs/reference/signing.md

 | Gitlab secret     | `--key gitlab://<project>` (it will look for `COSIGN_PRIVATE_KEY`, `COSIGN_PASSWORD` variables)        | `--key gitlab://<project>` (it will look for `COSIGN_PUBLIC_KEY` variable) |

 ### Keyless signing
 These methods don't require any special setup in the client.
-You must make sure you get the CA certificate chain out-of-band, as it will be required for the verification command.
+For the verification command, you must make sure you get the CA certificate chain out-of-band, as it will be required to validate the ephemeral signing certificate.

 | Method                                                     | Signing (`chainloop att push`)                                                                                                                                                                                                                     | Verifying (`chainloop wf run describe --verify true`) |
 |------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------|